Blog

 read moreCan a lawyer help me avoid indictment after a target letter?

 Can a lawyer help me avoid indictment after a target letter?
 What is a Target Letter and Why does it matter?
+How serious is a target letter?
 WHAT IS A TARGET LETTER AND WHY DOES IT MATTER?
-A “target letter” is a notification from federal authorities—typically from the U.S. Department of Justice indicating you’re under investigation for allegedly breaking the law. […]
+A “target letter” is a notification from federal authorities—typically from the U.S. Department of Justice indicating you’re under […]

 read moreCan I ignore or delay responding to a target letter?